Rahaman-iitkgp/Mostafizur/README.md

 <h3> Awards </h3>
   <body>
   <p> Recipient of Institutional full travel grant for attending Best Academic Conference to travel Malaysia, worth 1.83 L INR (Approx.).</p>
-<br> Recipient of Full tuition Fees Scholarship for undergraduate studies, worth 3.2 L INR (Approx.)</br>
+<br> Recipient of Full tuition Fees Scholarship for undergraduate studies, worth 3.2 L INR (Approx.)
-<br>First Position in District and Third in State in Extempore Competition organized by Govt. of WB and UNICEF.</br>
+<br>First Position in District and Third in State in Extempore Competition organized by Govt. of WB and UNICEF.
 <br>Recipient of ‘Banglar Mukh Medha Somman’, an award for highest score in Science and Mathematics in class X at Zonal level.
   </body>
 <h5> --------------------------------------------------------------------------------------------------------------------</h5>